-An estimate looks and acts just like an invoice with a couple of major exceptions.
+An estimate looks and acts just like an invoice with a couple of significant exceptions.

 - Estimates don’t affect inventory.

 - Estimates don’t have any financial impact.
-In fact, you can’t push them to QuickBooks.
+You can’t push them to QuickBooks.

 - You can’t take payments toward estimates.

 So, what is the purpose of an estimate?
-Typically, they are used in a retail environment where a customer wants a quote on items they are considering.
+Typically, they are used in a retail environment where customers want a quote on items they are considering.
 And yes, you can include labor, too.
 Think of estimates as extremely simplified proposals.
 Once a customer approves an estimate, it can easily be converted into a standalone invoice.